 How you can help

 The Epilepsy Foundation of America (EFOA) is committed to ensuring that people know proper seizure first aid, so they have created a free, virtual 90-minute webinar that teaches participants to recognize different kinds of seizures and properly administer basic first aid to make sure the person having the seizure is safe from harm.
-And in honor of Epilepsy Awareness Month, EFOA has a goal of getting 2,020 people certified in the month of November.
-To help them achieve this goal, go to Epilepsy.com/FirstAid to sign up.
+Go to Epilepsy.com/FirstAid to sign up.

 For tips on what to do (and what not to do) when someone is having a seizure, click here.